Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 70s, 80s, and 90s: the rise of overseas manufacturers

 The 70s marked the emergence of big textile mills in Asia and Central America.
 Clothing brands realized this on time and started the transition slowly.
-It wouldn’t be until the 90s that most brands would switch to an overseas manufacturing model and that the demon child of ready-to-wear clothing would crawl into our wardrobes – fast fashion.
+It wouldn’t be until the 90s that most brands would switch to an overseas manufacturing model.

-With labour and raw material costs at an all-time low, clothing brands could afford to invest more in rewiring their consumers’ minds into even more mindless consumption.
-That mindlessness now means that an average person in the developed world wear a piece of clothing up to seven times before dopamine wears out, and they need another fix of fast fashion.
+With labour and raw material costs at an all-time low, clothing brands could invest more in promoting mindless consumption.
+The result?
+Now, people wear a piece of clothing up to seven times before dopamine wears out, and they need another fix of fast fashion.
 A survey conducted by Barnardo’s in 2015 backs this up.

 We now spend as much if not more on clothing but we litter the planet hundreds of times more, all thanks to fast fashion.
-But how much do we litter it exactly?
+Let’s get down to brass tacks of just how much it litters the planet.

 Fast fashion and textile waste

-To get all facts-don’t-care-about-your-feelingsy about fast fashion and textile waste, we present you the numbers from the research by the United States Environmental Protection Agency.
+Below are important facts about fast fashion and textile waste from research by the United States Environmental Protection Agency.

 In 2018 in the US alone, there was a total of 17030 million tons of textile waste.
-Out of that total, 11300 million tonnes were landfilled, and 3220 million tonnes were incinerated.
+Out of that total, 11300 million tonnes went to landfills, and 3220 million tonnes went up in smoke.
 Compare it with the data from the 90s, when fast fashion started its exponential growth, that’s three times more.
 And it didn’t stop growing since 2018.

 Let that sink in.